History of the Jews in Austria: Annihilation

 In 1939 the Nazis initiated the annihilation of the Jewish population.
 The most notable persons of the community, about 6,000, were sent to the Dachau and Buchenwald concentration camps.
 The main concentration camp in Austria was the Mauthausen Concentration Camp, which was located next to the city of Linz.
 Many other Jews were sent to the concentration camp of Theresienstadt and the Łódź ghetto in Poland and from there they were transported to the Auschwitz concentration camp.

 In the summer of 1939 hundreds of factories and Jewish stores were shut down by the government.
 In October 1941 Jews were forbidden to exit the boundaries of Austria.
 The total number of Jews who managed to exit Austria is about 28,000.
 Some of the Vienna Jews were sent to the transit camp at Nisko in Nazi-occupied Poland.

 At the end of the winter of 1941, an additional 4,500 Jews were sent from Vienna to different concentration and extermination camps in Nazi-occupied Poland (mainly Izbica Kujawska and to ghettos in the Lublin area).
 In June 1942, a transport went directly from Vienna to Sobibor extermination camp, which had around one thousand Jews.

 In the fall of 1942, the Nazis sent more Jews to the ghettos in the cities they occupied in the Soviet Union: Riga, Kaunas, Vilnius and Minsk.
 Those Jews were murdered by the Lithuanian, Latvian and Bielorussian collaborators under the supervision of German soldiers, mainly by being shot in forests and buried in mass graves.

 Liberation of the Mauthausen concentration camp by the American forces.

 By October 1942 Austria had only about 2,000 to 5,000 Jews left.
 About 1,900 of these were sent out of the country during the next two years, and the rest remained in hiding.
 The total number of the Austrian Jewish population murdered during the Holocaust is about 65,500 people, 62,000 of them known by name.

-The rest of the Jewish population of Austria, excluding up to 5,000 who managed to survive in Austria, emigrated — about 135,000 people of Jewish religion or Jewish ancestry, compared to the number in 1938.
-But thousands of Austrian Jews emigrated before 1938.
+The remaining Jewish population of Austria, excluding up to 5,000 who managed to survive in Austria, emigrated—about 135,000 people of Jewish religion or Jewish ancestry, compared to the numbers from 1938.
+But thousands of Austrian Jews had already emigrated before 1938.